KansasCityWomeninTechnology/angulargirlskc-tool-instructions/version-control/version-control/git-mac.md

 ![git version successful output](../../.gitbook/assets/git-version.png)

+{% hint style="warning" %}
+If you were not able to install Homebrew, install or update Git following the instructions for your OS on the [Git Downloads webpage](https://git-scm.com/downloads).
+{% endhint %}

 ## Verify Install and Initialize User Settings

 Next, we need to configure our Git version control so that you can use it with your GitHub account.